amirchev/VariableTimedAction/README.md

 If true, the timer will execute [run](#virtual-unsigned-long-run) right away and then wait until the next interval.
 Otherwise, the timer will execute after the interval has passed.

 ### void toggleRunning()
-Returns current status of the timer.
-#### @return
-True if the timer is running, false if it is paused or stopped.
+Toggles the timer on and off.
+This is faster than stopping and starting the timer every time.

 ### bool isRunning()
 Returns current status of the timer.